 The Master of Studies in Entrepreneurship at Cambridge Judge Business School is a two-year, part-time programme.
 It allows students to absorb and apply the entrepreneurship knowledge while continuing to build or grow a business.

 This is achieved through the combination of online and in-person delivery of the learning material.

 Most of the learning material is provided through our online learning platform.
 This flexible virtual learning environment (VLE) supports face-to-face teaching, facilitates online discussions between students, and holds all the learning resources for the various courses.

 During the two-year part-time master’s programme, there are four residential weeks in Cambridge.
-The purpose of these one-week residentials is to give students the networking opportunity to meet each other to interact, exchange ideas and build valuable connections for the future.
+The purpose of each one-week residential is to give students the networking opportunity to meet each other to interact, exchange ideas and build valuable connections for the future.

 The residential weeks will take place in: